 The platted lots would remain as they are and the proposed building could not be constructed as designed.
-Three separate buildings could be built to the parameters on the existing platted lots.
+Three separate buildings could be built on the existing platted lots subject to development parameters of the Deer Valley MPD and the Land Management Code.